 Sabbatical leaves count toward the date of consideration for tenure and promotion to full professor, but leaves without pay normally delay these considerations.
 Faculty members are required to be in full-time service at least two continuous full years between any two periods of leave.

 Faculty members applying for sabbatical subventions and junior faculty applying for Steele sabbatical leaves are required to seek outside support from one external source.
 Feedback on applications to outside funding agencies can yield helpful advice from colleagues and lead to refinement of the leave project.
 In the letter requesting sabbatical salary subvention or Steele Leave, faculty should identify the external source(s) to which they have applied or plan to apply to for funding.
-This letter is due in the office of the Associate Dean by Wednesday, October 17, 2012.
+The subvention request must be included in the on-line application.
+The on-line submission deadline is October 13, 2013.
 The Associate Dean's office can provide assistance in locating funding sources and making applications.